Does High Gloss Paint Need an Undercoat?

 Sealer

+Sealers are a special prep coat to use with or in place of a primer.
+A sealer provides good adhesion between the surface and the primer or topcoat.
+When using a sealer, apply it before the primer.
 Sealers are excellent for reconditioning old surfaces to make them suitable for painting.
-Sealers fill in porous areas on the surface to prevent the topcoat from soaking in.
-They also create a water-resistant shield between the surface and topcoat.
+They fill in porous areas on the surface to prevent the topcoat from soaking in and create a water-resistant shield between the surface and the topcoat.

 Additionally, sealers can help retain any waxes on the surface and prevent the painted surface from staining.